deCadeh/klogger/README.md

 ## Known issues
 - Outputs all printable characters in caps
-- Have to fix output for Function keys

 My first Windows program.
 If there are issues, let me know.